 Original title: 空気人形 (くうきにんぎょう Kūki Ningyō)

 A beautiful, heartrending, dreamy and cruel movie about an air doll, created as a sexual substitute for men, that magically comes to life.
 Koreeda delivers another movie brimming with humanity, a beautifully directed work enhanced by an impeccable soundtrack.

 Nozomi, the protagonist gracefully played by Korean actress Bae Doona, discovers the world little by little as if she was a child.
 Her lines of dialogue are spoken clearly and slowly.
-Moreover, other characters give her explanations of concept she doesn’t know, providing you some good examples of monolingual definitions.
+Moreover, other characters give her explanations of concepts she doesn’t know, providing you with some good examples of monolingual definitions.

 Language takeaway: Grammar – ～て形+しまう -te form + shimau

 – to do something by accident (conveys involuntariness or regret, or is used when pretending said feelings).

 In many sentences can be translated into “end up ___ing”.
 It’s often used in its past form: ～てしまった -te shimatta.

 Ex. ケーキを食べてしまった。 [keki wo tabete shimatta] I ate all the cake (oops!
 I didn’t mean to but…).